mozilla/data-docs/src/datasets/other/serp_events/reference.md

-When ad detection runs, a [`serp.ad_impression`](https://dictionary.telemetry.mozilla.org/apps/firefox_desktop/metrics/serp_ad_impression) event is generated for each display component containing at least 1 loaded ad link.
+When ad detection runs, a [`serp.ad_impression`](https://dictionary.telemetry.mozilla.org/apps/firefox_desktop/metrics/serp_ad_impression) event is generated for each display component containing at least 1 loaded element.
-It lists counts of:
+It records counts of:

-- loaded ads: `ads_loaded`
+- loaded elements: `ads_loaded`
-- ad links which are visible to the user: `ads_visible`
+- elements which are visible to the user: `ads_visible`
-- ad links which appear to have been blocked: `ads_hidden`.
+- elements which appear to have been blocked: `ads_hidden`.

 These counts have the following properties: